The world’s largest fair for scientific and academic content.

 Frankfurt Academic: Your benefits

 - Discover innovations, trends and market developments in the scientific field

-- Experience our specialist programme at the new format Frankfurt Conference on 15 October with its own academic track
+- Experience our specialist programme at the new format Frankfurt Conference 12-15 October with its own academic track on 12 October

-- Network with international scientific publishers, companies, service providers and start-ups, among many others at the new Academic Business Hub
+- Network with international scientific publishers, companies, service providers and start-ups at online Networking events

 New experiences in science